Best site in the UK

-It is neighbours with the UK Battery Industrialisation Centre which is undertaking cutting-edge research in battery technologies which is vital to the future development of an electrified future.
+It neighbours with the UK Battery Industrialisation Centre (UKBIC) which is undertaking cutting-edge research in battery technologies, which is vital to the development of an electrified future.

 The Gigafactory proposal is part of Coventry and Warwickshire’s ambitious 10-year vision and investment plan, it is at the heart of an area that has been developed to create the right environment for the next generation of automotive investment, including opportunities for supplier co-location, the UK Battery Industrialisation Centre, R&D technology parks, new office developments as well as retail and leisure opportunities.

 The area around the site has benefitted from major infrastructure investment in recent years, totalling £455m in highways and the UK Battery Industrialisation Centre.

 It benefits from a strong transport infrastructure on road and rail with the opportunity to embrace a 100% electrified logistics chain.

 Future employees will have access to a dedicated network of zero emissions, sustainable transport to and from the site, including Coventry’s fully electrified bus network, Very Light Rail development and 100% electric charging in the car parks.

 The site has access to 100% sustainable, green energy via the National Grid and will be supported a microgrid of photovoltaic panels.